SorisAnish17/Full-Stack-Project/README.md

 # Full-Stack-Project

-🍽 Excited to share my latest project: My Recipe Hub! 📢 󰞽 As a passionate foodie and developer, I've combined my two passions to create an amazing Recipe Website using the MERN stack. 🥘
+🍽 Excited to share my latest project: My Foodie Fusion! 📢 󰞽 As a passionate foodie and developer, I've combined my two passions to create an amazing Recipe Website using the MERN stack. 🥘
 🌐 My **Foodie Fusion** boasts a seamless user experience with: